Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-No clear Madden-Julian Oscillation (MJO) signal was present at the end of February.
-Models predict an MJO signal to emerge over the Western Pacific (Phases 6 and 7) by Week 1 and propagate eastwards over the Western Hemisphere and Africa (Phases 8 and 1) during the forecast period.
+During the second half of October, no clear Madden-Julian Oscillation (MJO) signal was present.
+Most models predict an MJO signal over the Western Hemisphere and Africa (Phases 8 and 1) during the forecast period based on the RMM Index.

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.